 The Winfree Schools Foundation (the "Foundation") is an exempt organization from Federal income taxes under Internal Revenue Code Section 501(c)(3).
 The purpose of the Foundation is to raise funds for the benefit of Winfree Academy.
 Although an economic interest exists between Winfree Academy and the Foundation, the Board of Trustees of Winfree Academy do not have a controlling interest in the governing board of the Foundation.
 Consequently, the financial position and activities of the Foundation have not been consolidated into the financial statements of Winfree Academy.
-During the year ended August 31, 2013, there were no financial transactions between Winfree Academy and the Foundation.
+During the year ended August 31, 2014, the Foundation donated \$2,997 to Winfree Academy.